localstack/docs/content/en/user-guide/chaos-engineering/chaos-plugin/index.md

 ### Network Effects

 Network effects are configured using the endpoint `/_localstack/chaos/effects`.
-Currently the Chaos plugin only supports a latency factor.
+Currently the Chaos Plugin only supports a latency factor.

 ```json
 {